On equilibrium states of fluid membranes: Parametrization of the shape equation and a numerical solve

-boundary conditions in \eqref{eq5} by $r(x_0)=r(x_N)=0$, $\phi(\hat x_0)+\phi(\hat x_1)=0$, and $\phi(\hat x_N)+\phi(\hat x_{N+1})=2\pi$, we obtain a non-linear system of $2N+6$ algebraic equations for $2N+6$ unknowns: $L$, $ p_0$, $p^{\rm ext}$, $r(x_i)$, { $i=0,\dots,N$}, and $\psi(\hat x_j)$, { $j=0,\dots,N+1$}.
-The system of algebraic equations is then solved by a non-linear least-square method with the trust-region-dogleg algorithm for finding search directions realized in the `fsolve()' Matlab\texttrademark procedure.
-The accuracy of numerical method is verified by computing solutions for a sequence of refined meshes, $N\in\{40,80,160,320,640\}$, and checking the error reduction factor.
-The error is computed as a difference of $N\in\{40,80,160,320\}$ solutions with the finest grid solution.
-The method demonstrates the second order of convergence as shown in Fig.~\ref{fig1} for two examples of shapes (prolate and oblate).
+The system \eqref{eq1}--\eqref{eq5} is further discretized using a staggered grid for $\psi$ and $r$ with a uniform mesh step $\Delta s=L/N$.
+We prescribed $r$-unknowns to nodes $x_i=i\Delta s$, { $i=0,\dots,N$} and $\psi$-unknowns to nodes $\hat x_j=(j-\tfrac12)\Delta s$, { $j=0,\dots,N+1$}.
+Then equations \eqref{eq1}--\eqref{eq2} are discretized (using standard finite differences) in the inner $\psi$-nodes, integrals \eqref{eq4} are computed with the help of composite trapezoid and rectangular (using averaging for $r$ unknowns), respectively.
+After we approximate boundary conditions in \eqref{eq5} by $r(x_0)=r(x_N)=0$, $\psi(\hat x_0)+\psi(\hat x_1)=0$, and $\psi(\hat x_N)+\psi(\hat x_{N+1})=2\pi$, we obtain a non-linear system of $2N+6$ algebraic equations for $2N+6$ unknowns: $L$, $ p_0$, $p^{\rm ext}$, $r(x_i)$, { $i=0,\dots,N$}, and $\psi(\hat x_j)$, { $j=0,\dots,N+1$}.
+The system of algebraic equations is solved using a non-linear least-square method with the trust-region-dogleg algorithm, which finds search directions and is implemented in the `fsolve()' Matlab\texttrademark~ procedure.
+To verify the convergence of the numerical method, solutions were computed for a sequence of refined meshes with $N$ taking values from ${40,80,160,320,640}$. {The finest grid solution was taken as the reference, and the error was computed as the $\ell_\infty$ norm of the difference between} the solutions for $N\in{40,80,160,320}$ and the finest grid solution.
+The method demonstrates second-order convergence, as shown in Fig.~\ref{fig1}, for two examples of shapes, prolate and oblate.

+Assuming axial symmetry is a common approach to simplify the numerical study of minimal energy shapes.
+In particular, a shape parametrization using $\psi$ and $r$ was employed in, e.g., Refs.\cite{luke1982method,peterson1985instability,miao1991equilibrium,seifert1991shape,julicher1996shape}.
+However, we believe that the numerical scheme presented in this work is novel.